microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

 **For the leadership team**

-For the leadership team, the *Daily Sales* report can be used to idenfity the sales performance on a day by day basis to make more informed decisions.
+For the leadership team:

 **Target Audience**

+- CEO
-- Executives
+- COO

-**Example Scenario:** You are an executive and want to view detailed sales information on a day by day basis.
+**Example Scenario:** As a COO, you can utilize the *Daily Sales* report to identify high performing days and ensure you are staying on track on a day by day basis.
+This can help you make informed decisions in regards to staffing allocations per day.

 ---

 **For the management team**

-For the management team, the *Daily Sales* can be used to monitor the daily sales overall sales performance.
+For the management team:

 **Target Audience**

 - Sales Managers

-**Example Scenario:** As a sales manager you want to view the daily sales statistics of a specific sales people.
+**Example Scenario:** As a sales manager, with this report you can identify which days are high performing and compare this against your sales people.
 ---

-**For the sales team**

-For the Sales team, the *Daily Sales* report can be used to gain a clearer understanding of customer metrics and identify any stands out.

-**Target Audience**

-- Sales People

-**Example Scenario:** You are a Salesperson who is going to a customer sites and wants to identify recent trends for this customer and see what days they usually purchase items.

 ## Key Performance Indicators (KPIs)